 Here are a few notes that I found helpful while creating the

-- The readme file uses markdown for marking up your info with links, lists and so on.
+- The readme file uses markdown for marking up your text.

-- You may use PHP in your readme content (escape with backticks:
+- You may include PHP (escape with backticks:

 - Use asterisks for *emphasized text*